 Best road trip route from Denver to Las Vegas

-Hop on the I-70 right out of Denver headed west towards the Rocky Mountains.
+Hop on Interstate 70 (I-70) right out of Denver headed west towards the Rocky Mountains.
 As you make your way through the jagged mountain tops and forests, you'll pass through the famous Vail resort, White River National Forest and Glenwood Springs before coming down to Grand Junction.

 Staying on the same I-70, you'll begin passing by one stunning red rock area after another - Colorado National Monument and McInnis Canyons before you take a short detour to Moab on US-191.
 From here, you can visit the stunning Arches and Canyonlands National Parks.

-From there, take I-15 south that will pass near Zion National Park and Cedar Breaks National Monument before arriving on the Strip soon after you pass the turning for the Valley of Fire State Park.
+Make a stop at Cedar Breaks National Monument soon after you pass the turning for the Valley of Fire State Park.
+Soon, you will arrive at your destination in Las Vegas.

 Best places to stop between Denver and Las Vegas

 If you're looking to break up the journey and stay somewhere overnight instead of driving all day, there are a few amazing options along the way from Denver to Las Vegas.
 You can combine stopovers with things to do and unforgettable sights as well - you can find these further down.

 Although there are a few good options, we think the best hotel in Moab is the Red Cliffs Lodge.
 It's about 25 minutes outside Moab, sitting right on the Colorado River and surrounded by stunning red cliffs (as the name suggests).

-The setting is stunning, the decor is rustic and calming and best of all, the price is only marginally more expensive than your run-of-the-mill chain hotels in Moab itself.
+The setting is stunning, the decor is rustic and calming and best of all, the price is only marginally higher than your run-of-the-mill chain hotels in Moab itself.

 Things to see on a road trip from Denver to Las Vegas